phate09/ToDoChores/readme.md

 NB.
 "Geometric Placement" mod messes up with the placement of plants.
 Hold CTRL when planting so that it temporarily disables geometric placement

 * Row 6
-    - guano - fertilise crops
+    - guano - fertilize crops and pickup fertilizer
     - poop - use poop to fertilise
     - bucket-o-poop - use bucket or make one to fertilise
     - guano - use guano to fertilise